Samatta features as Genk compound Cercle Brugge woes | Goal.com

 Following their 4-1 loss to Liverpool on Wednesday, Felice Mazzu's men returned to winning ways by handing their visitors their 11th defeat in the Belgian First Division A this season.

-Sebastien Dewaest's early goal in the eighth minute separated both teams at the Luminus Arena as Genk moved to sixth in the league table.
+Sebastien Dewaest's early goal in the eighth minute separated the teams at the Luminus Arena as Genk moved to sixth in the league table.

-Samatta was in action for 80 minutes while Nigeria's Paul Onuachu played for the entire duration but his compatriot Stephen Odey watched on as an unused substitute.
+Samatta was in action for 80 minutes while Nigeria's Paul Onuachu played for the duration, but his compatriot Stephen Odey watched on as an unused substitute.

 Genk will be looking to build on the victory when they host fourth-placed Antwerp on Wednesday.